-4.19 Once we have a sufficient understanding of the most viable approaches which will meet our objectives, we will consider whether some approaches, or particular aspects of approaches, require a more in-depth assessment of the potential benefits, costs, and risks.
+4.23 Once we have a sufficient understanding of the most viable approaches which will meet our objectives, we will consider whether some approaches, or particular aspects of approaches, require a more in-depth assessment of the potential benefits, costs and risks.

-- 4.20 In the following paragraphs, we discuss the type of analysis we generally expect to carry out as part of an-in depth assessment including (i) identifying a counterfactual; (ii) key principles relevant to our analysis; and (iii) how we expect to monitor and evaluate a particular approach. - 4.21 This type of structure is a tool to help inform regulatory judgements, it does not replace them.
+- 4.24 In the following paragraphs, we discuss the type of analysis we generally expect to carry out as part of an in-depth assessment including (i) identifying a counterfactual; (ii) key principles relevant to our analysis; (iii) assessing impacts on specific groups of persons; and (iv) how we expect to monitor and evaluate a particular approach. - 4.25 This type of structure is a tool to help inform regulatory judgements, it does not replace them.
 The form of assessment chosen should be proportionate to the expected impact of the project.
-On large, complex projects with access to financial data this may take the form of a quantified cost-benefit analysis, on other projects it may be a purely qualitative assessment. - 4.22 For example, for decisions that are likely to impose significant obligations on our stakeholders or that may have a significant impact on all consumers, we may consider a more detailed impact assessment to be appropriate.
-However, for decisions relating to a
+On large, complex projects with access to financial data this may take the form of a quantified cost-benefit analysis, on other projects it may be a purely qualitative assessment.
+However we assess the impact, we will focus on using a range of evidence and what we consider to be the most appropriate techniques. - 4.26 For example, for decisions that are likely to impose significant obligations on our stakeholders or that may have a significant impact on all consumers, we may consider a more detailed impact assessment to be appropriate.
+However, for decisions relating to a minor change 30 or a single stakeholder, 31 we may consider that a simpler impact assessment is sufficient. - 4.27 The further assessment we carry out may be used to inform our exploration of possibilities, and/or it may form part of the reasoning we set out for proposing a particular approach in a consultation or statement.